ssfinney/Honeypot-Analyzer/README.md

-Honeypot-Analyzer
+Honeypot Analyzer
 =================

-A program to retrieve and analyze entries from a network honeypot.
+This is a program to retrieve and analyze log entries from a network honeypot.

+***Contents***
+* Introduction & Description
+* Breakdown of System Components
+* Installation Instructions
+* Execution Instructions
+* User Functional Walk-through
+* Troubleshooting
+* Known Issues

 This program currently works with log files from [HoneyD's](http://www.honeyd.org) open source software.